Shemptankerous/Feint/hotel-arrival-working.md

 “Unfortunitly, I don’t do a lot of traveling on a shuttle driver’s wages, but must hear that from 10 people a week just before they get off this bus, so I suppose it must be something that happens a lot.”

-“It is for me.”
+“It does to me.
+Hey,...”  he continued, "do you mind if I take this?" he said gesturing to the newspaper under his arm, his fingers still lightly clasping the the folded over pages.

+"Go right ahead." the driver replied "They throw in a bundle of 10 every morning.
+The ones left I got to clean out at the end of the day anyway, so be my guest."

-He removed his fingers from the news paper and left it tucked under his arm as he walked past the driver and out into the clamor of motors, and bags, and out above it all a jazz trumpet, blared and made everyone there feel oh so very tasteful.
+He removed his fingers from the news paper and left it tucked under his arm as he walked past the driver and out into the clamor of motors, and bags, and out above it all a jazz trumpet, blared